bgarci03/Computer-Science-UIL-Practice/README.md

 Each year is in a different subfolder!

-**Computer Science UIL is an activity that is hosted and created by UIL**
+**Computer Science UIL is an activity that is hosted and created by UIL!**